HOT RATS: OVERDUBS

 "Son of Mr. Green Genes" first appeared on "Uncle Meat" as just "Mr. Green Genes", at that point a song with lyrics.

 On "Hot rats" it's all instrumental.
-The theme and the soloing
+The themes and the soloing

 follow a chord progression all through: